SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/README.md

 3. &#9989; Create REST API - v1.1.0
 4. &#9989; Create unit and slice tests for REST API - v1.1.1
 5. &#9989; Configure PostgreSQL for project - v1.2.0
-6. &#9723; Add Maven Failsafe and Surefire plugins and separate tests goals (it and test) - v1.2.1
+6. &#9989; Add Maven Failsafe and Surefire plugins and separate tests goals (it and test) - v1.2.1
 7. &#9723; Add Jacoco Maven plugin - v1.2.2
 8. &#9723; Add Dependency Check maven plugin - v1.2.3
 9. &#9723; Add Dockerfile and Docker-compose to build project in container - v1.3.0
-10. &#9723; Add Spring Security for REST API - v1.4.0
+10. &#9723; Add Spring Security for REST API (using mock LDAP) - v1.4.0
 11. &#9723; Add custom JWT token library - v1.5.0

 Good to implement:
 1. Remove user from database in case he blocked telegram bot.
 2. Fetch ANRE API on fast startup in a separate thread.
 3. Create WebFlux tests with WebTestClient
+4. Create a Kafka-Statistics module to collect data about the cities from which the request is made (implement through aspects and Thymeleaf)
+5. Three languages for displaying text in Telegram bot (using Internationalization in Spring Boot)